Would Like Help to Improve 1.5 Miles Running Time

-You can find more details about this service on the Best Running Coach
+You can find more details about this service on the running coaching page.

-Given the 1.5 mile distance is pretty short, I'd advise a focus on goal pace intervals and regular interval running.
-Add this type of workout in at least one of your weekly runs.
+Every type of running tests the body in different ways, so it is very useful to have a variety in your training program.
+So, don't get too comfortable just doing tempo runs or intervals only.
+Mix it up.
+Add this type of faster workout in one of your weekly runs.
 Even then, make sure you keep up the easy, slower running in the other workouts.

 Ideas for goal pace running workouts for distances of 5k upto the marathon.
 Still have a look through to learn more about the concept and get some ideas for workouts.

 Supercharge your 1.5 mile training!
 Simply subscribe to "7 Days to Pass Your 1.5 Mile Run Test" and get this e-book for free, before I change my mind...!!